alexirpan/alexirpan.github.io/_posts/2017-03-18-we-have-a-problem.markdown

 in Dallas, or that I own a cat, or that I'm an architect?"

 "The writer gets final say.
-The writer doesn't make you an architect unless he or she wants you to be."
+The writer doesn't make you an architect unless he or she wants you to."

 "That's where you're wrong.
 We're talking, aren't we?
 I just claimed I was an architect, right?
 I say a thing, then you say a thing in reply?